-I've played the lottery many times.
-Sometimes the lottery tickets yielded a $2 win.
-Most of the time they aren't worth the paper they're printed on.
+I will openly admit I have played the lottery many times.
+Sometimes the lottery tickets yield a $2 win, but most of the time they aren’t worth the paper they’re printed on.
 I don’t play the lottery regularly but there are occasions like billion-dollar jackpots when I will opt to buy a ticket and skip my cup of coffee.

 We all know this.
 We also know that someone will eventually win.
 And you have to be in it to win it.